 I know you should get things in writing, but I trusted him, and I really don’t think you should have to have everybody you ever talk to at every business write down everything they say.

-So I moved, and sure enough, when I called DirecTV’s customer service department to get my installation done, they told me that, no, the additional fee I’d been paying every month did not cover this, and yes, it would be just under $220 to have my service reconnected.
-And besides, I was told, the installer had no business telling me that because “he’s not even with this department.”
+So, when I moved, I called DirecTV’s customer service department to arrange my installation.
+They informed me that the additional monthly fee I’d been paying did not cover this, and they quoted just under $220 to reconnect my service.
+Additionally, they asserted that the installer had no business telling me that because “he’s not even with this department.”

 Honestly, I don’t care which department you’re with or how your business is structured.
 When a representative of a business tells me something, it should be reliable and the business should honor it.
 I escalated this up the chain as far as I could go with the special department they have just for people who’ve moved, and the way it was left was that I could either pay the fee or pay $360 to cancel the service.
 My choice.